alchemy-bootcamp-one-fall-2018/lab-12-busmall/user-stories.md

 some cash.

-As an online shopper, I want to see what products are being considered by retailers, for a change to have my opinion heard.
+As an online shopper, I want to see what products are being considered by retailers, for a chance to have my opinion heard.

 As part of the marketing research team, I want fast and accurate data to aide me in determining our final product